umass-gis/workshops/content/path-tutorial/index.md

 ![27!](media/27_download.png "27")

-##### File Management Best Practices
+#### File Management Best Practices
+{: .no_toc }

+**Important note:** All files should periodically be backed up ("copied") to an external hard drive.
+Particularly important files and folders should also be backed up to the Cloud.
+In general, weekly updates should suffice.
+Check out [Time Machine, Apple's native back-up software.](https://support.apple.com/en-us/HT201250) to automatically back up all user settings, applications, data, files, and folders, every time you connect your external drive.

-29. In order to simplify file paths and make your directories easier to navigate, we suggest that you use "Documents" as the main folder in which all other files and folders are kept.
-Double-click "Documents" to view this directory.
+29. In order to simplify file paths and make your directories easier to navigate, we suggest that you use "Documents" as the main folder in which all other files and folders are kept. **Double-click "Documents" to view this directory.**

 ![29!](media/29.png "29")